salejandro/Genetics-Genomics/Practical3.md

 > In this particular case, we are estimating SNP density across the APOE gene in non-overlapping windows of 100 pb.
 The number of SNP both per 100 bp window and per kb, are saved in the file “APOE.snpden” [The program prints some warnings in the stdout about INFO entries, don’t worry about that].

 A very illustrative way to visualize SNP density across the APOE gene is to plot `VCFtools` results.
 One possibility is to use a plotting function in `R`(>).
-Open a command-line or terminal in your computer and then type `R. Use these `R` commands to generate a very simple plot:
+Open a command-line or terminal in your computer and then type `R`.
+Use these `R` commands to generate a very simple plot:

 ```R
 > pdf("SNPdensity.pdf")